 Here are some helpful tips on caring for your guinea pig.

-BRUSHING YOUR TEDDY: I would recommend brushing your Teddy guinea pig at least once a week.
-Daily brushing with a slicker brush will help to remove some of the loose hair and also help to lessen shedding.
+BRUSHING YOUR CAVY: I would recommend brushing your guinea pig at least once a week.
+Daily brushing with a brush will help to remove some of the loose hair and also help to lessen shedding.

 BATHING: Guinea pigs seldom "need" baths and some are never bathed.
 But if they do require one, a shampoo formulated especially for small animals will help to avoid drying out their skin.
 Use a shallow bowl of warm water, (a bathroom sink works great) rinse, and dry thoroughly to avoid chills before returning them to their home.
 Avoid getting water in their ears.

 CLEANING THE GREASE GLAND: The grease gland in a guinea pig is located just above where a tail would be (if guinea pigs had a tail).
 Some sows and some boars have active grease glands that can be a challenge to clean.
 Dawn dish soap helps to remove the grease.